cosmic-community/dehadi-rozgaar-har-haath-tak/README.md

 2. Add the Object Types from the repository (job-categories, community-groups)
 3. Add your bucket credentials to `.env.local`

-## Mobile App Setup

-See the Flutter mobile app documentation in the `/lib` directory for mobile-specific setup instructions.

 ## Features

 ### For Workers